-You may be knowing well about the term symmetry which is defined as a balanced and an proportionate similarity which is found in two halves of object, that is, one-half is the mirror image of the other half.
-Let us now learn about line of symmetry.
+The line of symmetry is the line which passes through the centre of the object or any shape.
+It is considered as the axis or imaginary line of the object.
+In geometry, you must have learned well about the term symmetry which is defined as a balanced and a proportionate similarity found in two halves of an object, that is, one-half is the mirror image of the other half.

 The imaginary line or axis along which you can fold a figure to obtain the symmetrical halves is called the line of symmetry.
+It is also termed as the axis of symmetry.
+The line symmetry is also called a mirror line because it presents two reflections of an image that coincide.
+Therefore, it is also a type of reflection symmetry.
 It basically divides an object into two halves.
 There may be one or more lines of symmetry.
 In fact, a shape may have:

 - No line of symmetry which implies that the figure is asymmetrical